 The Taco Bell

 Ok, not the best restaurant by any means, and I haven’t eaten at any Taco Bell in years, but I might be swayed to eat at this one, or at least drink.
-This Taco Bell isn’t just oceanfront, but it’s also a cantina.
+This Taco Bell Cantina is located at on Linda Mar Beach.
 How about a frozen margarita while enjoying watching the surfers?
 If that sounds like heaven to you, then wander on over to the Taco Bell on the beach for some frozen tastiness.

 Location: 520 CA-1 (Linda Mar Beach)

 Did you just walk from Mori Point to Linda Mar and now all you want is a coffee and some waffles?
 Or, if you’re like me, a matcha and avocado toast?
 Soul Grind Coffee Roasters is sure to please your taste buds.
 This coffee shop is one of my favorites.
 Their food is delicious, their Matcha is consistently on point, and the ambience is the perfect combination of relaxed beach town and gourmet eats.
 Plus, just off the parking lot for Soul Grind is a path to Linda Mar beach!

 Location: 5400 CA-1